ibm-cloud-docs/containers/cs_app_knative.md

    ```
    {: screen}

 3. Use the domain name to implement a REST API call to access your Knative service.
 This REST API call must be part of the app for which you create a Knative service.
-If the Knative service that you want to access is assigned a local URL in the format `<service_name>-<namespace>.svc.cluster.local`, Knative keeps the REST API request within the cluster-internal network.
+If the Knative service that you want to access is assigned a local URL in the format `<service_name>.<namespace>.svc.cluster.local`, Knative keeps the REST API request within the cluster-internal network.

    Example code snippet in Go:
    ```go